 But as a matter of fact,

-Apparently, Rumi also knew the Christ being originally came from the ranks of the Exousiai (the Spirits of Form), and he emphasizes that this spiritual being is a creator from the divine-spiritual world (“but He is engaged in making forms”).
-When Rumi mentions, “he is not able to give up his identification with his earthly form,” he is actually referring to his own struggle of annihilating his ego (the self), which is inevitably identified with the physical body.
-According to Rumi, if his ego’s identification with the human form totally ceases, he will be more closely related to “the Formless,” the One who creates these forms (Christ).
+Apparently, Rumi also knew Christ Being originally came from the ranks of the ‘Exousiai’ (the Spirits of Form); and he puts emphasis on the fact that this spiritual-Being is a Creator from the divine-Spiritual World (“but He is engaged in making forms”).
+When Rumi mentions ‘he is not able to give up his identification with his earthly form’, he is actually referring to his own struggle of annihilating his ego (‘the self’) which is inevitably identified with the ‘physical form of the human being’.
+According to Rumi, if his ego’s identification with ‘the human form’ totally ceases, then, he will be more closely related to ‘the Formless’ – to the One who creates these forms (who is actually the Christ).

 My dear soul, don’t lose your hope,

-In this poem, Rumi indicates that a spiritual being (“Hope”) has appeared on Earth and that he (Christ) is the “Hope” of all humanity.
+In this poem, Rumi is indicating that a “spiritual being” (Hope) has appeared on Earth and that this being is the ‘Hope’ of all humanity.
 And he goes on saying; ‘for this reason, though humanity may seem to be in a grave situation (on Earth), we should never lose hope of redemption’.

 O, the chronic illness and suffering,

-In his lectures, Rudolf Steiner often explained that “illness” and “death” had gradually set into the physical body of man since his “fall from heaven.”
-In other words, after man was expelled from the Garden of Eden, he steadily became more entangled in the nets of the material world, and illness and death permeated his hardened physical body of man; and as a consequence, man became a mortal being.
+In his lectures, Rudolf Steiner had often explained that ‘illness’ and ‘death’ had gradually set into the physical body of man since the event of “Fall from heaven”.
+In other words, after man was expelled from Garden of Eden, mankind steadily got more entangled in the nets of the material world and illness and death had set more permanently into the hardened physical body of man; and as a consequence, man became a mortal being.
 Therefore, the necessary compensation (the remedy) which would bring about the restoration and enable man to regain his health (and to be eventually victorious over death) had to come from the divine-Spiritual World (to balance this grave situation).
-Evidently, Rumi was cognizant of the consequences of the “Fall” and that Christ was the remedy for this chronic illness.
-Apparently, Rumi also knew this happened because the door to the spiritual world was firmly closed and Christ (“the key”) had come to the physical plane to reopen it (that is, to repair and re-establish mankind’s severed connection to the spiritual world.)
+Evidently, Rumi was cognizant of the consequences of the “Fall” and that Christ was the ‘remedy’ for the chronic illness and sufferings of humanity.
+Apparently, Rumi also knew this had happened because the door of the Spiritual World was totally closed and that Christ (‘the key’) had come to the ‘physical plane’ to reopen it (that is, to repair and re-establish mankind’s severed connection to the spiritual world.)

-In the next three verses, we see Rumi had a profound understanding of the “Word.”
+In the next three verses, we can see that Rumi had a profound understanding of the “Word”.